qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    * ``Point`` or ``MultiPoint`` layer,
    * ``LineString/CompoundCurve`` or ``MultiLineString/MultiCurve`` layer,
    * ``Polygon/CurvePolygon`` or ``MultiPolygon/MultiSurface`` layer.
 #.
-If of a geometric type, specify the dimensions of the dataset: check whether
+For geometric types, specify the dimensions of the dataset: check whether
    it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`
 #.
 Specify the coordinate reference system using the |setProjection| button.
 #.
 Add fields to the layer.
 Note that unlike many formats, temporary